Blasanka/horizontal_indicator/README.md

 ```

-/// @param indicatorWidth: default to device width.
+/// @param horizontal_indicatorWidth: default to device width.
-/// @param indicatorHeight: default to 68.0.
+/// @param horizontal_indicatorHeight: default to 68.0.
 If you are changing this below params also should change to stop layout becoming ugly.
 /// @param circleHolderWidth: default to 45.0.
 /// @param circleHolderHeight: default to 45.0.
 /// @param activeBubbleWidth: default to 15.0.